Overview

 Enabling a User for Scheduling

-Client-facing emails can be customized by going to Control Panel > Automated Emails.
+The content of customer emails can be customized by navigating to Control Panel > Automated Emails.

 Microsoft 365